gamemanual0/gm0/source/docs/power-and-electronics/sensor-glossary.rst

+.. include:: <isonum.txt>

 Sensor Glossary
 ===============

-Sensors are used in a variety of applications within FTC.
+Sensors are used in a variety of applications within FTC\ |reg|.
 Sensors can give external feedback regarding the position of the robot (for example, relative to the field wall or to a vision target) or internal feedback (velocity, distance traveled, voltage, etc.).
 Sensors can also be used to determine the rotation of a mechanism and detect color.

 Encoders/Potentiometers
 -----------------------